KULeuven-Diepenbeek/osc-course/content/ch6-tasks/processes.md

 1. that we **can** read the source code
 2. that the **task_struct** is indeed there,
 3. that the PCB has **a lot** of parameters.
-The definition of the struct starts at line 624 and ends at line 1284 (at the moment of writing this course, Nov 15th 2019).
+The definition of the struct starts at line 649 and ends at line 1389 (at the moment of writing, March 15th 2021).
 As might be clear from this code (or even from thinking about the number of lines of codes), this struct is rather large.
 A (very) small subset of the fields in the struct represent:
   * the process state
   * the process identifier (PID)
   * the process priority
   * CPU scheduling info
   * list of open files
   * memory limits
-  * CPU registers
+  * the CPU registers
-  * program counter
+  * the program counter (PC)

+Especially these last two parts are crucial: they store the actual execution state of the program at a given time.
+The PC points to the current instruction the CPU will execute.
+As such, you can already see how it becomes easy to for example pauze a process for a while: simply stop updating the PC.

 The PCBs of all the processes are contained in a doubly-linked list which is headed by the **mother of all processes**.
 This process is called **init** and has **PID 0**.
 The doubly-linked list is commonly known as the **process table**.

 Let's verify all of the above.
+To do that, we need to keep a process running for long enough to determine its PID.
-We'll adapt the C program so it takes more time to run.
+For this, we'll adapt the C program so it takes much more time to run.

 ```C
 #include <stdio.h>